pcca-matrix/PCCA-Layout/README.md

 Sound_Wheel_Jump = when you use prev_page or next_page

-Background Music is played if an mp3 file is found anywhere in theme.zip, no matter how it is named or in the media folder Sound/Background Music/ named as the rom name of the game you want music.
+Background Music is played if an mp3 file is found anywhere in theme.zip, no matter how it is named or in the media folder Sound/Background Music/ named as the rom name of the game you want music for.

-if Background Music if found in the theme.zip file or the Sound/Background Music folder ("C:\Hyperspin\Media\Atari 2600\Sound\Background Music\Vanguard.mp3" for example), the theme Background Music is used and video snap sound is automaticly muted.
+if Background Music is found in the theme.zip file or the Sound/Background Music folder ("C:\Hyperspin\Media\Atari 2600\Sound\Background Music\Vanguard.mp3" for example), the theme Background Music is used and video snap sound is automaticly muted.

 ### Specials Artwork